 This video describes each board and what makes it different.
-I have a small supply of each type and can make any of them, except the prototypes, upon request.

 The Standard L293 board